CocoaPods/CocoaPods/CONTRIBUTING.md

 You can install the latest version with `$ [sudo] gem install cocoapods`.

-Then check if the same problem applies with the same Podfile but in a **completely new** and empty application Xcode project, thus excluding wether or not there is an issue with conflicting settings.
+Then check if the same problem applies with the same Podfile but in a **completely new** and empty application Xcode project, thus excluding whether or not there is an issue with conflicting settings.

 Please include steps to reproduce and _all_ other relevant information, including the